odilijus-grinkas/PetsNode/README.md

    3.1 `/manage/:id` - returns editor.esj after UPDATE is pressed on pet
          3.1.1 `/manage/:id/update` - PUT request when update is submitted button is pressed
    3.2 `/manage/:id/delete` - DELETE request if "DELETE" button is pressed

+4. `/vote:petid1-petid2` - sent after a pet has been clicked.
+Adds vote where id1 is winner & id2 is loser.